- Chile, Venezuela, Brazil, Uruguay and Argentina recall their ambassadors

-- New President Federico Franco says the process was constitutional
+- The new president, Federico Franco, says the process was constitutional

 - Some leaders say they refuse to recognize the Franco government

-Four of Paraguay's neighbors said Sunday they are pulling their ambassadors from the country in the wake of the impeachment of Paraguay's president.
+Paraguay faced increasing regional isolation on Monday after several of its neighbors said over the weekend they were pulling their ambassadors out of the country in the wake of the president's impeachment.

-Chile and Venezuela recalled the ambassadors hours after Brazil and Uruguay -- two of Paraguay's most important neighbors -- did the same.
+Chile and Venezuela recalled their ambassadors Sunday, hours after Brazil and Uruguay -- two of Paraguay's most important neighbors -- did the same.
 Argentina recalled its ambassador on Saturday.

 Venezuelan President Hugo Chavez also said his country is halting all shipments to Paraguay.

-Brazil's foreign ministry said the action was due to the "breakdown of democracy" in Paraguay, and vowed to take up the impeachment with the regional blocs MERCOSUR and UNASUR.
+The Brazilian Foreign Ministry said the action was because of the "breakdown of democracy" in Paraguay, and vowed to take up the impeachment with the regional blocs MERCOSUR and UNASUR.

-The moves follow the lightning-quick removal from office of President Fernando Lugo on Friday.
+The moves follow the lightning-quick removal from office of the president, Fernando Lugo, on Friday.

-The impeachment procedures appear to have been carried out in accordance with the Paraguayan constitution, but some Latin American presidents call it a coup d'etat and refuse to recognize the new president, Federico Franco.
+The impeachment procedures appear to have been carried out in accordance with the Paraguayan constitution, but some Latin American presidents called it a coup d'etat and refused to recognize the new president, Federico Franco.

-Lugo went from president to disgraced leader in less than 48 hours.
+Lugo went from president to ousted leader in less than 48 hours.

 But nine days ago, there was no reason to believe that Lugo would find himself out of a job before his term ended in August 2013.

-There had been calls in the past for the impeachment of Lugo, but the scandals did not rock his position too much.
+There had been calls in the past for the impeachment of Lugo, but the scandals weren't enough to bring him down.

-That changed on June 15, when police and landless peasants clashed in eastern Paraguay, resulting in 17 deaths.
+That changed on June 15, when the police clashed with landless peasants in eastern Paraguay, resulting in 17 deaths.

-Peasants fired on police who were trying to evict them from private property, initiating the deadly confrontation, local authorities and state-run media said.
+Peasants fired on police officers who were trying to evict them from private property, initiating the deadly confrontation, the local authorities and state-run media said.

-The violence occurred in Curuguaty, a remote community about 240 kilometers (150 miles) northeast of the Paraguayan capital, Asuncion, near the Brazilian border.
+The violence occurred in Curuguaty, a remote community near the Brazilian border, about 240 kilometers (150 miles) northeast of the Paraguayan capital, Asuncion.

-In response to the incident, Lugo replaced his national police chief and interior minister.
-The country's liberal party, which backed Lugo, were incensed to learn that the new minister was from another party.
+In response to the violence, Lugo replaced his national police chief and interior minister.
+Members of the country's liberal party, which backed Lugo, were incensed to learn that the new minister was from another party.

-The next day, Lugo's defense team had two hours to defend Lugo from what it call vague charges of incompetence.
+The next day, Lugo's defense team had two hours to defend Lugo from what it called vague charges of incompetence.
 The Senate impeached the president in a 39-4 vote.

-Lugo said Paraguayan history and democracy had been "deeply wounded."
+Lugo said Paraguayan history and democracy had been "deeply wounded" by the move.

-The presidents of Venezuela, Argentina, Bolivia, Ecuador and the Dominican Republic said they will not recognize Franco's administration.
+The presidents of Venezuela, Argentina, Bolivia, Ecuador and the Dominican Republic said they would not recognize Franco's administration.

-Mexico's foreign ministry and Venezuela's Chavez said the speed in which Lugo was removed didn't give him time to mount a proper defense.
+The Mexican Foreign Ministry and Chavez of Venezuela said the speed with which Lugo was removed didn't give him time to mount a proper defense.

 Franco reiterated that the impeachment happened within the parameters of the constitution, and pointed to the large margins by which Lugo was voted out of office.

-Despite the cold shoulder from neighboring countries, Franco said he will reach out and explain the legality of Lugo's ouster and seeks to have good international relations.
+Despite the cold shoulder from neighboring countries, Franco said he would reach out to explain the legality of Lugo's ouster and seek good relations with other countries.

-His goal is for Paraguay to be recognized internationally by the time he hands the government over to the next president next year, he said.
+He said his goal was for his presidency to be recognized internationally by the time he hands over to the next president in 2013.

-The United States also weighed in a more neutral manner.
+The United States reacted in a more neutral manner.

 "We urge all Paraguayans to act peacefully, with calm and responsibility, in the spirit of Paraguay's democratic principles," State Department spokeswoman Darla Jordan said.